“The money is in the kitchen. Everybody wants granite countertops,” says Marie Collins.

 Many times, the slab you see in a showroom isn’t the same one that’ll be delivered to your house.
 Request to approve the exact slab before it’s delivered so you know exactly what you’re getting.

-Stone slabs come in different thicknesses—typically 2 centimeters, 3 centimeters, or even up to 5 centimeters.
+Stone slabs come in different thicknesses — typically 2 centimeters, 3 centimeters, or even up to 5 centimeters.
+The thickness is chosen based on the particular room and purpose for which the granite is being used.

 The most common choice (and our recommendation) for a kitchen countertop is to go with a 3-centimeter slab because it: